Licensed Therapist for Chronic Pelvic Pain and Illness in Round Rock, Texas

 We’ll use mind-body approaches to help you process what’s been stored, soothe your symptoms, and finally feel like your body makes sense again.

-Many people living with persistent pelvic pain also notice intense anxiety around perceived mistakes or disapproval.
+For example, many people living with persistent pelvic pain also notice intense anxiety around perceived mistakes or disapproval.

 The relationship between pain, emotions, and the nervous system sits at the heart of our work.

-One of the tools we use, EMDR, is specifically designed to calm the nervous system and reduce the body's stress response — which is why it's increasingly used alongside medical care for chronic pain and trauma.
+One of the tools we use, EMDR, is specifically designed to calm the nervous system and reduce the body's stress response, which is why it's increasingly used alongside medical care for chronic pain and trauma.

 I go deeper into both of these topics on my blog:

-Why mistakes feel so intense.
+→ Why mistakes feel so intense.

-EMDR and Physical Pain.
+→ EMDR and Physical Pain.

-You can feel steadier, clearer, and supportedevery step of the way.
+You can feel steadier, clearer, and supported every step of the way.

 Take a gentle, first step towards healing.